tonytomov/jqGrid/README49.md

 * The new methods `createContexMenuFromNavigatorButtons` and `showHideColumnMenu` are added as plugins `jquery.createcontexmenufromnavigatorbuttons.js` and `jquery.jqgrid.showhidecolumnmenu.js`.
 There will be moved later in the main code of free jqGrid.
 * The formatting of the source code of free jqGrid is changed to improve reading and debugging of the code.

-Many thanks for all who post bug reports and suggestions to improve free jqGrid!
+Many thanks to all, who sent bug reports and suggestions to improve free jqGrid!